Van Trump Glacier

-The Van Trump Glacier is actually a scattering of glaciers and snowfields located on the southern flank of Mount Rainier in Washington.
+The Van Trump Glacier is a scattering of glaciers and snowfields located on the southern flank of Mount Rainier in Washington.
 Named after P. B. Van Trump, who was part of an early ascent of Mount Rainier, the glacier covers 0.2 sqmi and contains 500 million ft3 (14 million m3) of ice.
 The glacier is located between the Wilson Glacier to the east and the Kautz Glacier to the west.
 The elevation of the scattering ranges from 7000 ft at the lower end to 9800 ft on the upper reaches of the glacier.
 Meltwater from the glacier drains into the Nisqually River.

+In a June 2023 report from the National Park Service, the glacier had lost 43% of its volume between 2015 and 2021.
+Based on 2022 satellite imagery, glaciologist Mauri Pelto declared Pyramid Glacier dead.